← All posts

 • a letter can waive leverage

-• a summary can omit a fact that matters
+• a summary can omit a material fact

 • a demand can overstate a record